samwightt/CircleType/README.md

 It's built with `styled-components` and uses nothing but React Hooks.
 Also please note that it was built in a pretty short amount of time, so tests and best practices might not exist.

+Source code is also available [on my Github](https://github.com/samwightt/CircleType), and the app is hosted with (Zeit Now on my personal site)(https://circletype.samw.dev).
+Hope you like it!

 ## To Run:

 Clone the repo: